AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

 The `PeleLMeX` has its own `ProbParm` instance, the values of which are set by the ``query`` function calls.
 Note that because a
 ``query`` function is employed, the solver will use the default values of the ``ProbParm`` parameters if they are not provided in the input file.
-Use a ``pp.get`` to throw an error if overwritting the default value is desirable (see AMReX's ParmParse documentation for more information).
+Use a ``pp.get`` to throw an error if overwriting the default value is desirable (see AMReX's ParmParse documentation for more information).
 Users can now add the corresponding keys to their input file: ::

     prob.P_mean = 101325.0